• Home

 The marketing channels you use right now may not match up with the channels your vertical uses.
 Use the info you got from interviewing your customers to choose where you'll distribute your marketing materials and content.

 "The biggest lesson—and we learned it right away—was that the *channels* can be quite different.
-Our blog and LinkedIn are great for those plugged-in tech companies, but we want to reach construction, retail, and food.
+Our blog and LinkedIn were great for those plugged-in tech companies, but we wanted to reach construction, retail, and food.
 They're not necessarily scrolling through LinkedIn feeds or Googling for answers all day.

 We had to get a lot more serious about local events, sponsorships, and even looked into classic radio advertising.
 People really do listen to terrestrial radio here in France, especially when they drive from job site to job site."